Goldfish-cool/Golden/README.md

 # 🚀 To Get Started

 Prerequisites
-Python 3.7+: [Download Python here](https://www.python.org/downloads/)and follow installation instructions.
+Python 3.7+: [Download Python here](https://www.python.org/downloads/) and follow installation instructions.

-AutoHotkey: Download AutoHotkey here and install it on your system.
+AutoHotkey:[ Download AutoHotkey here](https://www.autohotkey.com/) and install it on your system.
+But PLEASE make sure you download the v1.1 (decaped) if you download the v2.0 you can open anymacros